 \begin{rem} It is easy to build up an algorithm which, given a prime divisor $F$, finds all those combinatorial types of divisors $E$ such that $\nu_{E'}\leq \nu_F$ for some $E'$ with the same combinatorics as $E$ and with certain contact order $Cont(E',F)$.
 By Corollary \ref{cor:finite_val} there are only finitely many of them.
 In particular, this list of divisors would encounter all the embedded topological types $\calG_E$ that are adjacent to $\calG_F$ as in Definition \ref{def:def_fix}, by deformations fixing the free points.
 The second author is planning to program it in Singular.

-First, one can proceed by looking for all the combinatorial types of prime divisors $E$ recursively on the number of points one has to blow up to obtain its minimal model.
-In this step, the equivalence $(1)\Leftrightarrow(6)$ from Proposition \ref{prop:val} allows to do the computations in every step of the recursion in a very optimized way.
+First, one can proceed by looking for all the combinatorial types of prime divisors $E$ recursively on the number of points one has to blow up to obtain their minimal model.
+The equivalence $(1)\Leftrightarrow(6)$ from Proposition \ref{prop:val} allows to do the computations in every step of the recursion in a fast way.
 Then, one can proceed recursively in the number of components for the non-prime case.
-Note also that according to Corollary \ref{cor:val_max_cont} or \ref{cor:max} in order to check if a divisor is adjacent to $F$ it is sufficient to check the cases of ``maximal'' contact order.
+Note also that according to Corollaries \ref{cor:val_max_cont} and \ref{cor:max}, in order to check if a divisor is adjacent to $F$ it is sufficient to check the cases of ``maximal'' contact order.

 The case where $F$ is not prime can be treated with the same ideas but one has to carefully enumerate all the possibilities of contact orders between the branches of $E$ and $F$. \end{rem}